-Leading banks and financial services companies are quickly adopting machine learning techniques into their processes in a number of exciting ways and leveraging it to make the most of the abundant datasets they already have at their disposal.
+Leading banks and financial services companies are quickly incorporating machine learning into their processes in a number of exciting ways and leveraging them to make the most of the abundant datasets they already have at their disposal.

-An obvious way in which Machine Learning has helped finance companies streamline processes and cut down on operational costs is through the use of ML-powered, automated financial advisory based on specifically tailored algorithms and proven strategies.
-This has allowed them to engage more clients who can access these services remotely and avail quality financial advice as well as portfolio and investment management services whenever they need them.
+An obvious way in which Machine Learning has helped finance companies streamline processes and cut down on operational costs is through the use of ML-powered automated financial advisory based on specifically tailored algorithms and proven strategies.
+This has allowed them to engage more clients by offering remote access to quality financial services such as financial advice, portfolio, and investment management, whenever they need them.

 Credit Scoring is another area where banks and insurance companies have put ML to good use.
-By training algorithms on tons of consumer data, these institutions can use them to identify trends, useful for assessing loan applicants with little to no available credit history.
+By training algorithms on large amounts of consumer data, these institutions can use them to identify trends, useful for assessing loan applicants with little to no available credit history.

-Lastly, the use of ML and data sources in Algorithmic Trading helps clients make better trading decisions.
-Trades can be carried out accurately and instantly at the best possible rates, while also cutting down on human error in the process.
+Lastly, the use of ML & data sources in Algorithmic Trading helps clients make better trading decisions.
+Trades can be carried out accurately and instantly at the best possible rates while minimizing human error.

 See in action: JP Morgan’s COIN